Every file or folder in the file storage has an internet address, and links allow for fast access to them. MyOffice Text uses two types of links:

 Copy a public link

-To share a link, copy the link by clicking the Copy button on the Public link tab.
+To share a link, copy the link by clicking Copy on the Public link tab.
 As a result, the following elements will be copied to the clipboard: the public link, the link expiration date, and the password to access the file (if the Password protection box has been checked).

 Delete a link